icing/blog/curl-all-ends-well.md

 #### Shutting down TCP

 Let's say the connection does not involve TLS, proxying or other fancy stuff.
 Just basic TCP like your grandparents used to do it.
 To shut down such a connection gracefully, it is a good idea to make some last *receive* on the socket.
-This will consume any packets that might exist in the TCP stack.
+This consumes any packets that might exist in the TCP stack.
 When we close afterwards, there is a good chance that a **FIN** is being sent to the server.
-Would we close the socket without receiving, any unprocessed packets will cause a **RST** to be sent instead.
+Would we close the socket without receiving, any unprocessed packets cause a **RST** to be sent instead.

 A **FIN** is a friendly "Goodbye!" at the end of the TCP conversation while a **RST** is like walking away while the other person is still talking.
 Rude!